-The upstream ESG analysis methodology and the consideration of the overall ESG rating in the portfolio composition (by excluding the worst-rated issuers and focusing on those with the best ratings) ensures that these three aspects (environmental, social and governance) remain in the spotlight.
+The environmental theme and consideration of the overall ESG rating in the portfolio composition (excluding the lowest-rated issuers and favouring those with the best ratings) enables promotion of the three aspects (environmental, social and governance).

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?